enriquepablo/npl-web/npl_ref.rst

 they can match variables in rules.

 We can distinguish a few types of terms.
-We have the verbs: ``exists`` and any number of non-logical verbs derived from it;
+We have verbs: ``exists`` and any number of non-logical verbs derived from it;
-the nouns: ``thing``, and any number of non-logical nouns derived from it;
+nouns: ``thing``, and any number of non-logical nouns derived from it;
-the proper names, all non-logical;
+proper names, all non-logical;
-and we have the numbers.
+and we have numbers.
 We also have the "metanouns": ``noun``, ``verb``, and ``number``.

 Complex elements